 Volumetric dosing of LSD is an accurate way to split LSD, regardless if in liquid, blotter, powder or gel form.
 As LSD is a highly concentrated drug, diluting the LSD allows for more accurate division of doses.

 Step 1.
 Get your supplies.
 You need a solvent: distilled water (not tap water), grain alcohol (Everclear) or vodka will work (the “solvent”).
 You need a liquid measuring device, such as an oral syringe, which can be obtained at most pharmacies or ordered online.
 A 1 ml syringe works well.
 However, any accurate way of measuring liquid will work, including a shot glass or bottle cap.

 NOTE: Do not use tap water.
 LSD is highly reactive to even very small amount of chlorine.
 Stick with distilled water or alcohol.
 Other solvents will work, but do an Internet search to confirm non-reactivity with LSD.

 Step 3.
 Add a known amount of LSD and mix thoroughly.
-For liquid, stirring for 10 seconds is fine.
-If it is blotter, the blotter paper may remain in the solvent but work to dissolve it as much as you can, which may take a minute.
-Mix shortly before taking (minutes not hours).
+For liquid LSD, stirring for 10 seconds is fine.
+If the LSD is on blotter, the blotter paper will likely remain in the solvent but work to dissolve it as much as you can; vigorously poke at it and stir it for at least a minute.

-Another example: 3 blotters of 150 ug LSD.
-3 people, wanting 100 ug, 150 ug and 175 ug.
-Dissolve 3 blotters (450 ug) LSD in 5 ml of solvent.
+Another example: You have three blotters of 150 ug LSD.
+And three people, wanting 100 ug, 150 ug and 175 ug, respectively.
+Dissolve three blotters (450 ug) of LSD in 5 ml of solvent.
 Divide 450 by 5 equaling 90 ug per mi.
 First person takes 1.11 ml (100 ug/ 90 ug = 1.1), second person takes 1.66 ml (100 ug/ 150 ug), and third person takes 1.95.
 You have 0.28 ml remaining, equaling 25 ug of LSD.